9 FAM 302.12

 b.
 (U) Hague Convention Countries: The law provides for an exception to be made for an applicant who takes an abducted child to a country that is a U.S. partner to the Hague Convention because the Convention provides an established legal mechanism or framework for returning the child to the child's place of habitual residence so that custody disputes may be resolved.
 Since the Convention provides a remedy of return, the Congress chose not to penalize an abductor who removes a child to a country that is a Hague partner.
 If you are uncertain whether a country is a Convention partner country, inquire with your country desk office in CA/OCS/CI's Outgoing Abductions divisions or visit the abduction resources page.

 c.
-(U) LPRs: If you know or suspect an LPR has incurred an ineligibility under INA 212(a)(10)(C), you should not make any entries into CLASS.
+(U) LPRs: If you know or suspect an LPR has incurred an ineligibility under INA 212(a)(10)(C), do not make any entries into CLASS.
 Instead contact CA/OCS/CI-Abduction for guidance.

 9 FAM 302.12-4(B)(8) (U) Removal of the Ineligibility